Romvong: Description

 The basic pattern involves two couples folding their palms, with their fingers at right angles to their wrists, and bringing the hands up from behind the body to in front of the face, straightening and bending the fingers in time to the music throughout.
 The hands move in opposition directions, one to the left and one to the right.

 The legs must move in time of the rhythm, and in the opposite direction of the partner.
 Dancers continue around in a circle, keeping in time with the beat of the drum.
 There is often a decorated pole or a vase of flowers used to mark the center of the circle.

 Importance in Cambodia

 As Romvong originated from Khmer pre-historical tradition, this type of folk dance is very popular in Cambodia as this type of slow dance is regarded as Khmer national identity and local folklore.

 Romvong is the most popular folk dance perform by both men and women across Cambodia especially in the New Year Eve, national and religious celebrations, and occasional events.
 Khmer people performs romvong for entertainment, releasing stress, and happiness.
 This type of dance is easily learned and perform, that's why most Khmer people regardless of social status know how to perform it.
 Moreover, Romvong songs are very popular among Khmer people sing during Khmer New Year (Sankrata), and other festivities especially during local celebrations.

+Importance in Laos

+In Laos, romvong is known as lamvong or lamvonglao that is believed to have been part of the culture of Laos since ancient time.
+Lamvonglao is usually performed during several special occasions such as weddings, festivals, ceremonies, or guest welcoming.
+Today's fine stylistic lamvonglao dance originally evolved from a simple dance that villagers growing rice in paddy field would perform around a central bale of rice to celebrate harvest time.
+It is a slow revolving circle dance with the men forming an inner circle around an outer circle formed by the women, and the dance consists of eight movements per cycle.
+The cycles are repeated according to the length of the music.
+The beautiful arm and hand gestures are combined harmoniously with rhythmic musical instruments, such as khene, a Lao bamboo flute.
+As there are diverse ethnic groups living in various regions of Laos, there are many specific choreographic styles throughout the country, reflecting the richness of the Lao culture.
+For instance, there are lamvongs Salavane from Salavan province (southern Laos), Tangwaiy from Savannakhet province (central Laos), Sipandone from Champasak province, khabthoumlouangprabang from Luang Prabang province (northern Laos), and Mahaxay from Khammouane province (central Laos).
+These dances differ slightly in style, movement and music but are based on the national classical theme.